cryptape/ckb-analyzer/README.md

 - the real-time network metrics include block propagation, transaction propagation, and high latency records
 - the network topology

-ckb-analyzer is still working in progress.
+ckb-analyzer is still working in progress rapidly.

 ### Dashboards